 There are many variables to consider while researching online MBA programs.
 For that reason, we have compiled the top three online Master’s of Business Administration degrees in The Mountain State.
 We hope this ranking of West Virginia’s best online MBAs will be a useful tool as you research the program that is right for you.

-Note: A detailed explanation of the methodology we used to determine the best online MBA programs in West Virginia can be found at the end of the ranking.
+Interested in how we got our list?
+Read through the explanation of the methodology we used to determine the best online MBA programs in West Virginia.

 #1 Marshall University Lewis College of Business – Huntington, West Virginia